sedc-codecademy/skwd8-niwd1-wdel2/express.md

 app.get('/someroute', [cb1, cb2, cb3]);
 app.get('/someroute', [cb4, cb5, cb6]);
 ```
 ...and we want to "leave" the first stack while in the middleware function `cb2` we can simply call `next('route')`.
 That will signal our Express app to skip the execution of the current middleware stack and move to the next stack and start executing `cb4`.
+This will work **only in middleware functions that were loaded by using the app.METHOD() or router.METHOD()**.

 ### Router-level middleware
 Same as application-level middleware but all of the middlewares work on the level of the current router only.